 My knowledge of Ludwig van Beethoven (1770-1827) isn’t exactly extensive, so I thought a film about him might be interesting.
-The deaf composer, the 5th symphony, crazy hair … yeah, that’s about it.
+I knew he turned deaf, had crazy hair and that’s about it.

-The person is undoubtedly a woman, and as it happens, Beethoven was a bit of a babe back in the day, apparently.
-And a rogue, and ladies love a bad boy.
+The person is undoubtedly a woman, and as it happens, Beethoven got around.
+He was a bit of a scoundrel, and ladies love a bad boy.
 Could it be the exotic Giulietta (Valeria Golino), or maybe the beautiful Anna Marie Erdödy (Isabella Rossellini)?
 Either way, Schindler has his work cut out.

 We also see Miriam Margolyes as Nanette Streicherová, Barry Humphries as Clemens Metternich, and Michael Culkin as Jakob Hotscevar.